ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 Your website will then be available within a maximum of 48 hours.

-- Under the sentence "You are currently using the following DNS servers", the servers listed are not "ns **?** .ovh.net" and "dns **?** .ovh.net".
+- Under the sentence "You currently use the following DNS servers", the servers listed are not "ns **?** .ovh.net" and "dns **?** .ovh.net".

 ![warning_external_dns_srv](images/warning_external_dns_srv.png){.thumbnail}

 > [!warning]
 >
-> In this situation, please contact your webmaster or [OVHcloud partners](https://partner.ovhcloud.com/en-gb/) before making any changes.
+> In this situation, please contact your webmaster or a [OVHcloud partner](https://partner.ovhcloud.com/en-gb/directory/) before making any changes.
 >
 > The DNS servers used by your domain name may be functional and the problem accessing your website be linked to a missing or incorrect entry in the active [DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/#understanding-dns).
-Changing the DNS servers in this situation might make your e-mail addresses or other online applications related to your domain name unavailable.
+Changing the DNS servers in this situation might make your email addresses or other online applications related to your domain name unavailable.
 >

-#### Scenario 3: no NS-type entries appear in the DNS zone
+#### Scenario 3: No NS-type entries appear in the DNS zone

 Your domain’s `DNS zone`{.action} does not contain any `NS` record: